aritchie/bluetoothle/docs/characteristics.md

 # Characteristics

+Characteristics are the heart and soul of the BLE GATT connections.
+You can read, write, and monitor the values (depending on permissions) with this plugin.

-The most important thing with characteristics is NOT to store a reference to an object.
-This reference becomes invalidated between connections to a device!
+_It important thing with characteristics is NOT to store a reference to an object.
+This reference becomes invalidated between connections to a device!_

+## General Usage

 **Discover characteristics on service**
 ```csharp